 [Note: I am not a lawyer or offering any legal advice.
 I am simply a battle hardened landlord providing her thoughts on lessons learned the hard way.
 Every area is different so it is important check you local and state laws.
-Good luck on your landlording adventure!]
+Good luck on your landlording adventure!
+Click here to check out state-specific, landlord-reviewed landlord forms from BiggerPockets!]

 My battle-ready lease is one of the best tools I have created to make me a successful, self-managing landlord.
 Over the years I have made many mistakes and have had many ulcer-inducing moments.
 One of the biggest mistakes I made was not having a strong lease that provided a great backbone for success–one I could refer to when the times were challenging or when I needed that written agreement, since everyone’s memories were differing.